m1ra-san/project_rock_paper_scissors/README.md

-# project_rock_paper_scissors
+# Project: Rock-Paper-Scissors

-Learned and USE
--Functions
--Arrays
--DOM Manipulation and Events

-This game only utilize front end.
-Two game modes- pvp and multiplayer and finally game scores or high score between players will be added in the future.
+## What I Learned & Used
+- Functions
+- Arrays
+- DOM Manipulation
+- Event Handling

+## Project Description
+This game is a **front-end only** project.
+Currently, it has a basic game interface.

+In the future, it will include:
+- Two game modes (PvP and Multiplayer)
+- Game scores and high scores between players